adr1enbe4udou1n/blog/content/posts/15-a-beautiful-gitops-day-5/index.md

 ## Logging

 Last but not least, we need to add a logging stack.
 The most popular one is [Elastic Stack](https://www.elastic.co/elastic-stack), but it's very resource intensive.
-A better option is to use [Loki](https://grafana.com/oss/loki/) which is a more lightweight solution, and also part of Grafana Labs.
+A more lightweight option is to use [Loki](https://grafana.com/oss/loki/), also part of Grafana Labs.

 In order to work on scalable mode, we need to have a S3 storage backend.
 We will reuse same S3 compatible storage as longhorn backup here, but it's recommended to use a separate bucket and credentials.